 San Diego had a miserably humid July and the kitchen was just plain unpleasant to be in.
-We didn’t want to turn on the oven, we didn’t want to prep much, but mostly we really didn’t want to be in the kitchen.
-One of the most muggiest summers on record for us.
+We didn’t want to turn on the oven, we didn’t want to prep much, but mostly we really didn’t want to even be in the kitchen.
+One of the most muggiest summers on record.
 Our motivation got completely zapped.

-We did graviate toward lots of Asian recipes and got making Jasmine Rice down to a Science.
+We did gravitate toward lots of Asian recipes and making Jasmine Rice down to a science.
 Problem was, alot of the recipes we chose were very unremarkable.
-The full head scratchers where you’re thinking, how did this make it into the book, and have I completely choosen the wrong Asian cookbooks?
-We went on quite a streak of “Never do again’s” and lost a bit of faith in some of our books.
-We got into quite the pickle.
+The full head scratchers where you’re thinking…how did this make it into the book?…and have I completely chosen the wrong Asian cookbooks?
+We went on quite a streak of “Never Do Again’s” and lost a bit of faith in some of our books.
+Quite the pickle.

-The books that have produced great Asian dishes typically require alot of ingredients and a run to the Asian Market, thus in the heat and humidity, we felt resistance grabbing for them.
-The easier cookbooks that require less ingredients have not been pulling their weight, so thus, we weren’t exicted about reaching for them either.
+The books that have produced great Asian dishes typically require alot of ingredients and a run to the Asian Market.
+Thus in the heat and humidity, we felt resistance grabbing for those books.
+The easier cookbooks that require less ingredients have not been pulling their weight, so thus, we weren’t excited about reaching for them either.

 What it did lead to was…Getting in our car.

-What it is leading us to will be Grilling more for the next couple of months.
+What it is leading us to will be grilling more for the next couple of months.
 Our cookbooks seemed to be geared towards cooler weather and we were completely unprepared for warm sticky weather.
 Maybe we should have gone more Vitamix blender style with smoothies etc.?
-Something for us to ponder because the start of August is seeming to be a bit similiar to July.
+Something for us to ponder because the start of August is seeming to be a bit similar to July.

-Our favorite idea and dinner in all of July was a Build Your Own Teryaki Chicken Bowl that we all seemed to enjoy.
-We boiled up some Broccoli then used the water to cook and warm up the jullianed Carrots and Water Chestnuts.
+Our favorite idea and dinner in all of July was a Build Your Own Teriyaki Chicken Bowl that we all seemed to enjoy.
+We boiled up some Broccoli then used the water to cook and warm up the juilenned Carrots and Water Chestnuts.

-The funny part was none of my Asian cookbooks had a recipe for Teryaki Chicken.
-Yakatori, yes, but not the American Teriyaki Chicken Bowl style that some of us have seemed to embrace.
+The funny part was none of my Asian cookbooks had a recipe for Teriyaki Chicken.
+Yakatori, yes, but not the American Teriyaki Chicken Bowl style that some of us have seemed to embrace and which I love.